'Supernatural' 7.20 Recap: Geekster's Paradise

 In the van, Sam and Dean are waiting impatiently, unused to being sidelined.
 “This is awesome.
 From now on we’ll stay in the van and send in the 90-pound girl.”
 Thankfully, Charlie’s already back at her desk, forwarding Dean the flagged emails.
 The files indicate that the archeological digs stopped days ago because he'd found what he'd been searching for, and Dick is having it chartered to Chicago.
 It’s landing via private airport within the hour, but Charlie hacks into the courier’s email and gives Sam and Dean more time to get to the airport and intercept it.

 I cannot remember the last time Sam and Dean used costumes on a hunt, so it was a welcomed and awesome sight as the camera panned down a private hanger past a freakishly large and a oddly bowlegged airport workers, who always managed to keep their faces hidden, unloading the planes.
-Sam swapped the suitcase and Dean carted it away.
+On a closer look, it's actually the brothers!
+Sam swapped the suitcases and Dean carted it away.
 Once Dick’s Henchman No. 4 took their booby-trapped package, Sam and Dean headed to their purloined car of the week to investigate the contents, which appeared to be a hunk of red clay.
-Awesome.
+Score?

-Sam and Dean, those hot, clever little criminals, planted a Borax-bomb in the case Dick intercepted.
+Sam and Dean, those hot, clever little criminals, planted a Borax-bomb in the suitcase they'd intercepted.
 It explodes, melting off the face of Henchman No. 4, who Dick probably used as a shield.
 Face still smoldering, Dick orders a building lockdown, which is enacted a second before Charlie reaches the lobby.
+Frak!

 As they race out of town and probably towards the nearest hospital, Bobby’s overcome by guilt, because he’d hulked out, and gotten Charlie hurt.

 I’m too thrilled to focus on that now because Charlie’s still alive and has gained the respect of both Sam and Dean in her own geektastic way.
 Some fans were offended by Becky, the crazy fangirl of the “Supernatural” books who was so captivated by Sam’s cheekbones and sideburns that she dosed him with love potion, but I wasn’t.
-She’s not a representation of “Supernatural” fans; Charlie could easily be though.
-She’s sweet, nerdy, brave and special, and while society might say she’s undesirable or weird, her originality is one and a million, and it saved the Sam and Dean.
+She’s not a representation of “Supernatural” fans; Charlie could easily be and more than that, she's a breath of fresh air for the testosterone-heavy series.
+She’s sweet, nerdy, brave and special, and while society might say she’s undesirable or weird, her originality is one and a million, and it's important.

 What did you think of this episode?
 Are you worried about Bobby's ghost going darkside?
 What did you think of Charlie?